JoshMorrison99/my-nuceli-templates/README.md

 ## nexus-detect
 Through some google dorking I found that a lot of companies host their nexus repositories at the /nexus endpoint.
 I added the line to check that endpoint.

+## nexus-oss-detect
+This template is used to check for older versions of nexus repository manager.